molgenis/molgenis-ops-helm/charts/molgenis-armadillo-cohort/doc/adr/0002-manage-user-permissions-in-fusion-auth.md

 This is more coarse-grained, leaves more power with the consortium, less administration for the cohort.

-We decided *against* this because of the following flow:
+We decided *against* this because the following flow should *not* be possible:

 If a cohort registers a user who is in one study group and then later the consortium adds the user to another study group, the user can perform analyses